wmorellato/onedep-test-framework/README.md

 This tool is centered around testing plans (YAML files) that define a list of depositions to use as a test.

 For each deposition listed, you can define tasks to be performed on it.
-The most common test case is to create a *new* deposition based on a previous one (usually from the production archive), uploading the same files originally uploaded and compare the processed files with the original ones.
+The most common test case is to create a *new* deposition based on a previous one (usually from the production archive), uploading the same files originally uploaded and comparing the processed files with the original ones.
 Another test case is just to run a task on an *existing* deposition in your test installation (e.g. reupload, resubmit it etc).

 Take the very short example below.